wmhilton-stoplight/platform-docs/2.-workspaces/f.working-with-local-projects.md

 # Publish with the Stoplight CLI

 Stoplight CLI is a command-line tool, available as [an NPM module](https://www.npmjs.com/package/@stoplight/cli), that can publish changes to Stoplight and make them visible in Explorer just like any other project.

-These projects are not editable in Studio Web, but the content is available to read and search.
+Stoplight CLI projects are **not editable** in Studio Web, but the content is available to read and search.
+You can [edit content in Studio Desktop](#edit-local-files), however, then publish the files to Stoplight using the CLI.

 Stoplight CLI can be used to publish: